PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-06 09:47:46
+Last updated: 2024-04-06 09:48:23
-Random Quote: For the night is dark and full of terrors.  -  Words of R'hllor
+Random Quote: Marshall: "Except the flames of Lucifer keep singein our back bumper as we drive through this hellish, cheese-infected wasteland."
+Lily: "Wisconsin?"
+Marshall: "Wisconsin!" - Marshall Eriksen